4 MINS READ

-There are three factors to consider when choosing a weighted blanket:
+There are four factors to consider on how to choose the right weighted blanket:

 - Outer cover material